mrnakumar/mitm-online/README.md

 #### Mitm online
-A simple add-on for mitm proxy.
+A simple add-on for mitm proxy to block certain URLs.
 This add-on stores the browsed urls in sqlite db along with the username and access timestamp.
 It reads the blocked URL from DB periodically as well.

 #### Launch